infoshareacademy/jfddr9-calmly/README.md

 ### Functions

-- Sign up and log in
-- Custom audio player
 - Landing page: From this page the user can sign up, log in or navigate to the feel better activties
+- Sign up, log in and forgot password
-- Home page: From here the user can naviagte to start the test and enter their journal
+- Home page: From here the user can navigate to start the test and enter their journal
 - Test: The user will complete a two part test
   - Part 1 - User will be asked a collection of questions.
 Each questionhas a value and will calculate a total score at the end
   - Part 2 - User will choose 3 moods from the grid and an optional custom description that has a 50 character limit